AadamZ5/hddmond/README.md

 ### hddmond

 The container needs to be ran with priviledge, and a mount to the config directory.
 If mounts don't suit you, there is also support for environment variables, and command-line arguments which take the most precidence.
+However, the `blacklist.json` that is generated when HDDs are blacklisted is stored in the `/etc/hddmon/config` folder, and this is something you may want to persist.

 Order of configuration load:
 1. Config file              *(First to be loaded)*